kleientertainment/ds_mod_tools/README.md

 - calculate proper pivots in scml so it's no longer necessary to name things 'build' or 'player_build'
 - calculate proper bounding boxes in scml to fix selection issues
 - setup better way for specifying frame numbers and durations
+- add support to scml for hidden timeline objects